Title: The Air That Angels Breathe

 John leaned in and kissed him carefully.
 “So, we’re doing this.”

 “We’ve been doing this badly for a while,” Rodney conceded.
 “Maybe it’s time we try to do it right.”

 “Hmmm, so you’ll stop dating blonde doctors?”

-John smirked.
-“I didn’t think you’d noticed the guy in Geology.”
+John grinned.
+“I didn’t think you’d noticed the guy in geology.”

 “I notice everything about you, John.”
 Rodney cupped the back of his neck and pressed a firm kiss against his mouth.
 “I love you, too.”